IB CAS (Creativity, Activity, Service)

 - Spanish Immersion students must complete a minimum of 50 of the 150 required CAS hours in a setting where the Spanish language is primarily used.

-See the CAS Handbook for more specific guidelines regarding CAS and the group project.
+Click under the “Junior/Senior Seminar” tab for more specific information about CAS deadlines and see the CAS Student Handbook for more specific guidelines regarding CAS and the group project.